joeynaor/jfrog-flux-test/README.md

 brew install fluxcd/tap/flux
 ```
 ### GIT Setup
 For our setup, we will need a Git repository.
-Flux CD supports various Git providers, but we'll be using GitHub.
+From the [various Git providers](https://fluxcd.io/docs/installation/#bootstrap) that Flux CD supports, we'll be using GitHub.
 First, we'll need to generate a [GitHub Access Token](https://github.com/settings/tokens) and locally export it along with our username:
  ```
 export GITHUB_TOKEN=<your-token>
 export GITHUB_USER=<your-username>